 They are backed by evidence showing that the company did not conduct proper research on the Belviq cancer link before releasing it to the market, failed to recognize the connection between lorcaserin and cancer, and intentionally stalled its recall from stores.

 Though Belviq has officially been recalled by the FDA, it may be too late for some who have been taking the drug regularly.

 Those patients diagnosed with lung cancer since consuming lorcaserin deserve to be compensated for their suffering by filing a lawsuit, and our lawyers can help them file it.

 Get a Free Lawsuit Evaluation With Our Belviq Lawyers in Alaska

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in an Alaska Belviq (Lorcaserin) lawsuit.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in an Alaska Belviq (Lorcaserin) lawsuit.
 We are handling individual litigation nationwide and currently accepting new injury and death cases for Belviq patients in all 50 states.

 If you or a loved one got cancer after taking Belviq to lose weight or for weight-related medical problems, you should contact our lawyers immediately.
 You may be entitled to major settlements by filing a suit against Eisai Inc. and our lawyers can help.